 New “resist” platforms for the distribution of research information combine well on digital platforms, through block-by-block organizing, and face-to-face dialogue.
-The priority is to have the confidence of Yvette Clarke as an advocate for change beginning with her ability to legislate.
+The priority is to have confidence in an advocate for change beginning with the ability to legislate.
 Our capacity to express the needs, interests, and concerns of her constituency through research is paramount.
-She delivers, or she does not.
-It is that simple.
+They deliver, or they do not.
+It is that simple – four or five terms is all it takes.
 Funding will be helpful to move-on to other CDs and seek alliances under the general heading of the NY Congressional Delegation.

 Who We Are

 The Ninth Congressional District (CD) is the only district Brooklyn that is entirely within Brooklyn.
 In general, the boundary on the north is Atlantic Avenue and Dean Street, and to the south, the Shore Parkway.
 The eastern borders are Powell Street in Brownsville, Ralph Ave. in Wingate, Prospect Lefferts, and East Flatbush.
 The district narrows along several streets through Marine Park.
 The western boundary runs from Sixth Avenue in Park Slope, along with both sides of the Prospect Expressway and both sides of Coney Island Avenue to the west and south through Fisk Terrace, Midwood, Marine Park, Kings, and Sheepshead Bay.
 A fantastic, diverse set of neighborhoods.